-- NLN Pre-admission RN Examination, AD Composite Score of no less than the 70th percentile that is less than five years old at the anticipated date of enrollment in the program (see Selective Admission Examinations).
+- NLN Pre-admission RN exam of no less than 70th percentile that is less than five years old as of the February 1st deadline.
+The NLN pre-admission test may be taken every six months. (see Selective Admission Examinations).

 - Proof of legal presence in the United States.

 - Documentation of an unencumbered LPN license or paramedic license, or Military 29W documentation equivalent to the Paramedic license valid in the State of Georgia.